ome/ngff/rfc/wip-tform/index.md

 not appear in the list of coordinate systems.

 Exceptions are if the the coordinate transformation appears in the `transformations` list of a `sequence` or is the `transformation` of an `inverseOf` transformation.
-In these two cases input and output SHOULD be omitted (see below for details).
+In these two cases input and output could, in some cases, be omitted (see below for details).

 Transformations in the `transformations` list of a `byDimensions` transformation MUST provide `input` and `output` as arrays